Ms. Cobban is a veteran writer,

 "Just

-World News", a lively blog on international issues that she has
+World News", a lively blog on international issues that has gained a broad international readership.

 Re-engage!
 America and the World After